pythagoras-dev/persidict/README.md

 `oldest_keys()`, `newest_values()`, `oldest_values()`,
 `get_params()`, `get_metaparams()`, and `get_default_metaparams()`,
 which are not available in native Python dicts.
-* You can use NO_CHANGE constant to avoid actually setting/updating a value.
+* You can use NO_CHANGE constant as a fake new value to avoid actually setting/updating a value.

 ## Fine Tuning